What details can UpGuard Vendor Risk provide about a vendor?

 Note: The scores are allocated by DNS, only if a domain is not hosted on an owned IP will an IP be scanned for scoring.

-A vendor's questionnaire section allows you to send questionnaires to the vendor, see any previous questionnaires, and manage their responses.
+A vendor's questionnaires page allows you to send questionnaires to the vendor, see any previous questionnaires, and manage their responses.

 The vulnerabilities page lists published vulnerabilities that may affect the software running on the vendor's websites.
 The software is identified from information exposed in the HTTP headers and website content.